Eschatologue/CM_wiki/docs/gameplay/homebrew/fishing.md

 | Adept Angler's Rod | +6 | 4 slot | 2,800 SP |
 | Master Angler's Rod | +8 | 6 slot | 5,600 SP |

-**Overall Score Bonus:** Each fishing rod provides a score bonus to determine what loot you pull from the depths.
-This score bonus is added after any additional multiplier.

-**Mod.
-Slot:** Each fishing rod can be modified and tinkered to the fisherman's desire.
-To equip a [modification], you must have a slot available.
-Some [modification]s can take multiple slots.

 [modification]: #fishing-rod-modifications